a companion book for the Places of Invention exhibtion at the National Museum of American History.

 Provides an overview of the Smithsonian's Lemelson Center for the Study of Invention and Innovation at the National Museum of American History and its Places of Invention exhibition project.
 Reprinted from Technology and Innovation 16, nos.
 3-4 (2014): 175-185

-Provides an overview of the Smithsonian's Lemelson Center for the Study of Invention and Innovation at the National Museum of American History and its Places of Invention exhibition project.
+This peer-reviewed article provides an overview of the Smithsonian's Lemelson Center for the Study of Invention and Innovation at the National Museum of American History and its Places of Invention exhibition project.
 Reprinted in two parts in Inventors Digest 31, nos.
 2-3 (February and March 2015).

 Ideologies of technological progress in the planning of the first Chinese "Eco-City"